-Finally, the College of Engineering offers study abroad programs in Germany for qualified engineering majors.
+Finally, the College of Engineering and the College of Agriculture and Life Sciences offer study abroad programs in Germany for qualified students in these colleges.

 The German-language immersion dormitory, Stockwerk Deutsch, is located in Richardson House in Adams Hall, one of the Lakeshore dorms.
 Undergraduate students live and speak German together with a resident native speaker of German.
 Contact the department for applications and details.

 Other regular student activities include film screenings and lectures as well as informal, conversation-oriented Kaffeestunde, Stammtisch (Dutch Table), and the German Club.
 For additional information, contact the Department of German.